1.3 Outline of the Book

 Chapter 2 discusses stylized facts in financial data.
 These unique characteristics differentiate financial data from other types of data.
 Some of these characteristics include lack of stationarity, volatility clustering, heavy-tailed distributions, and strong asset correlation.
 This chapter provides a concise and visual overview of these stylized facts to help readers better understand and analyze financial data.

 Chapter 3 focuses on i.i.d. modeling in financial data.
 Although the i.i.d. model is a simplistic approximation, it is still widely used in practice.
 However, challenges arise due to non-Gaussian distributions and noise, which are often ignored in financial literature.
 To address these challenges, robust and heavy-tailed estimators for the mean vector and the covariance matrix are necessary, and this chapter provides detailed explanations for these estimators.
-Furthermore, incorporating prior information through techniques such as shrinkage, factor modeling, and Black-Litterman fusion can significantly improve the accuracy of estimates.
-Due to the breadth of topics covered in this chapter, it is rather long, but it provides readers with a comprehensive understanding of i.i.d. modeling for financial data.
+Furthermore, incorporating prior information through techniques such as shrinkage, factor modeling, and Black–Litterman fusion can significantly improve the accuracy of estimates.
+Due to the breadth of topics covered in this chapter, the length is rather long, but it provides readers with a comprehensive understanding of i.i.d. modeling for financial data.

 Chapter 5 focuses on financial graphs and their applications in financial data analysis.
 While graphical modeling of financial data originated in 1999, many methods have since been proposed.
 Among these methods, sparse Gaussian models are suitable for providing basic insights, low-rank formulations can be used to cluster assets, and heavy-tailed models are appropriate for accounting for non-Gaussian data.
 Graph-based techniques can provide valuable visual and analytical tools for financial data analysis.
-This chapter provides an overview of cutting-edge techniques on graph modeling of financial assets, allowing readers to gain a deeper understanding of the applications and benefits of financial graphs in data analysis.
+This chapter provides an overview of cutting-edge techniques for graph modeling of financial assets, allowing readers to gain a deeper understanding of the applications and benefits of financial graphs in data analysis.

 Part II.
 Portfolio Optimization: This part contains a wide range of chapters covering various portfolio formulations with corresponding algorithms and examples.

 Chapter 6 provides a comprehensive introduction to portfolio basics.
-The chapter covers fundamental topics such as portfolio notation, cumulative return calculation, transaction costs, portfolio rebalancing, practical portfolio constraints, portfolio measures of performance, simple heuristic portfolios, and basic risk-based portfolios.
+The chapter covers fundamental topics such as portfolio notation, cumulative return calculation, transaction costs, portfolio rebalancing, practical constraints, measures of performance, simple heuristic portfolios, and basic risk-based portfolios.
 While the chapter covers the basics, it also includes an interesting nugget on the interpretation of the heuristic quintile portfolio, widely used by practitioners, as a formally derived robust portfolio.
 This chapter serves as an excellent starting point for readers new to portfolio management, providing them with the foundational knowledge necessary to understand and build portfolios.

 Chapter 7 delves into the topic of modern portfolio theory, which is the main focus of the majority of textbooks on portfolio design.
 In this book, this chapter serves as a starting point for exploring a wide range of different portfolio formulations.
 The chapter begins with an introduction to the basic mean–variance portfolio and then moves on to the often-ignored maximum Sharpe ratio portfolio, for which several practical numerical algorithms are presented in detail (such as bisection, Dinkelbach, and Schaible transform-based methods).
-The Kelly portfolio and utility-based portfolios are also overviewed.
+The Kelly portfolio and utility-based portfolios are also introduced.
 The chapter concludes with a discussion of a recently proposed universal algorithm that can be utilized to solve portfolios based on any trade-off between the mean and variance.
 Overall, this chapter provides readers with a comprehensive understanding of modern portfolio theory and its practical applications.

 Chapter 8 focuses on portfolio backtesting, which is essential in strategy evaluation.
 Many biases, such as overfitting, can invalidate backtesting results, making it a challenging task.
 As a consequence, published backtests should not be trusted blindly.
 This chapter delves into the common pitfalls and dangers of backtesting, which are often ignored in textbooks, and puts forward the approach of multiple randomized backtests to help mitigate risks.
 The chapter also discusses the benefits of stress testing with resampled data to complement the backtesting results.
 By providing readers with a comprehensive understanding of the challenges of backtesting and suggesting practical solutions to overcome them, this chapter serves as an essential guide for portfolio assessment.

 Chapter 9 explores high-order portfolios, which introduce high-order moments in the mean–variance formulation.
-This idea dates back to the beginning of modern portfolio theory, but until recently, it was impractical due to difficulties in parameter estimation, excessive memory requirements, and complexity of optimization methods for a realistic number of assets.
+This idea dates back to the beginning of modern portfolio theory, but until recently it was impractical due to difficulties in parameter estimation, excessive memory requirements, and the complexity of optimization methods for a realistic number of assets.
 This chapter covers all the basics of high-order portfolios and introduces recent advances that make this approach practical.

 Chapter 10 considers portfolios with alternative measures of risk.
-While variance is the most commonly used measure of risk in portfolio optimization, many advanced risk measures, such as downside risk, semivariance, CVaR, and drawdown, can also be incorporated.
+While variance is the most commonly used measure of risk in portfolio optimization, many advanced risk measures, such as downside risk, semi-variance, CVaR, and drawdown, can also be incorporated.
 These measures can be formulated in convex form, allowing for the use of efficient algorithms.
 This chapter provides an overview of these sophisticated alternatives to Markowitz’s seminal mean–variance formulation.

 Chapter 11 presents risk parity portfolios, which aim to diversify risk allocation beyond equal capital allocation.
 These portfolios were proposed by practitioners and rely on using granular asset risk contributions rather than overall portfolio risk.
 This chapter presents risk parity portfolios progressively, starting from a naive diagonal formulation and progressing to sophisticated convex and nonconvex formulations.
 It also covers a wide range of numerical algorithms, including newly proposed techniques.